epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-13-haskell-loop-with-map.markdown

 *	[How Haskell Syntax can Make Your Code Cleaner][local-haskell-dollar]

-### Goal of Part One

-	Process Array Loop by Iterating on List

 As a pure functional language, Haskell has been designed, in a way that, it does not have any loop clause.
 Moving perspective from **how** the code do, to **what** the code does.